Emulations. Childhoods at School

 Dauphin, N., and Verhoeven, M. (2002), “School Mobility at the Heart of Changes in the School System,” GIRSEF Research Papers, No. 19.

-Delay, C. (2011), The Working Class in School: The Ambivalent Encounter Between Two Cultures of Unequal Legitimacy, Rennes: Presses universitaires de Rennes,
+Delay, C. (2011), The Working Class in School: The Ambivalent Encounter Between Two Cultures with Unequal Legitimacy, Rennes, Presses universitaires de Rennes,

-Détrez, C., Octobre, S., Mercklé, P., & Berthomier, N. (2010), *L’enfance des loisirs: Common Trajectories and Individual Pathways from Late Childhood to Early Adolescence*, Paris: La Documentation française.
+Détrez, C., Octobre, S., Mercklé, P., & Berthomier, N. (2010), *L’enfance des loisirs: Common Trajectories and Individual Paths from Late Childhood to Late Adolescence*, Paris: La Documentation française.

 Garnier, P. (2012), “Preschool and Social Inequality: A Look Back at 40 Years of Statistical Surveys,” *Diversité*, No. 170, pp. 67–73.